egoist/vue-cm/README.md

 - Smaller.
 - No unnecessary abstractions, which means simpler API.
-- Prebuilt bundle, you can use it with or without a bundle.
+- Prebuilt bundle, you can use it with or without a bundler.
 - More modern-ish.

 ## Install